paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 (2) all financial obligations of the Association incident to the National Coast Guard Museum have been satisfied.

-**(g) Services.—** The Commandant may solicit from the Association and accept services from nonprofit entities, including services related to activities for construction of the Museum.
+**(g) Services.—** With respect to the services related to the activities for which the Secretary can expend funds under subsection (b), or for maintenance or operation of the Museum, the Secretary may, with respect to any entity—

+(1) solicit and accept such services; and

+(2) enter into contracts or memoranda of agreement to acquire such services.

 **(h) Authority.—** The Commandant may not establish a Museum except as set forth in this section.